 The main goal in our project, is to predict a list of suggestion products to each user according to the predictions of the models that we will use.

-which products the users will buy in the next order.

 The prediction[3] will be according to various parameters that are included in the Instacart data.
 Examples of the parameters are day of the week and time the orders were placed, in what order items were placed in the shopping cart, and which virtual departments and categories the purchased products belong to.

-The outcome will be a list of suggestion products to each user according to the predictions of the models that we will use.

 Previous works had been done by using models like "basket-sensitive random walks"[3], "SVD approximations[4]", "Support Vector Machine", "Logistic Regression".
 The AUC is roughly around 0.64 – 0.68.
 Those are the most common models to predict customer’s purchasing patterns, because they are supervised machine learning algorithm which can be used for both classification or regression problems.